Nerdmaster/text-generator/README.md

 But this "parse all the curlies out" logic can also bite you - e.g., if a file called "adjective.txt" exists and has {{adjective}} in it.
 Don't do that.

+After all substitutions are processed, the text is scanned for "a/an", and the appropriate indefinite article is put in its place.

+The same capitalization rules as above exist for indefinite articles; e.g., "A/an" will be replaced either with "A" or "An".
+"A/AN" will be replace with either "A" or "AN".

 ### Word lists